 Retinol and niacinamide are two ingredients that are both hugely popular in the beauty industry, each providing impressive results and helping to improve all manner of skin concerns, from blemishes, uneven skin tone and signs of premature ageing.
 You may already use either one of these powerhouse ingredients already in your daily skincare routine, but perhaps you have avoiding using them together.
 Your right to be cautious as there are a lot of products out there that don’t work well together, but is niacinamide and retinol two of them?
 Well, that is exactly what we are going to investigate today- let’s dive right in!

-Can I use retinol after niacinamide?
+Can I use retinol with niacinamide?

 You can indeed, in fact, many dermatologists suggest that teaming these two ingredients together will have an impressive result on the skin and its general health and appearance.
 Both of these clever ingredients target different areas of the skin, whilst retinol is combating any signs of ageing, areas of pigmentation and build-up of skin cells resulting in the complexion looking dull, niacinamide is drawing water in and locking it in place giving the face a plumped, hydrated and healthy finish.